Sanskar801/Sanskar801/README.md

 ## 🎨 About Me

-I'm a passionate **Front-End Developer** and **Creative Coder** who believes in the intersection of technology and art.
+I'm a passionate **Front-End Developer** who believes in the intersection of technology and art.
 I craft digital experiences that are not just functional, but also beautiful and engaging.

 ```javascript
 const aboutMe = {